 A portfolio is simply a collection of the student’s work across the curriculum, showing achievement through actual assignments rather than through grades or testing.

-Portfolios serve a different purpose for elementary and middle school students than for high school students.
+Portfolios serve a different purpose for elementary and middle school students than they do for high school students.
 In elementary school and middle school, you must keep track of each subject taught each year, but you don’t necessarily need to give grades.
 The only reason for you to issue the child a letter or number grade for K–8 is (1) if your school district demands it (very rare) or (2) if you think the child might want to transfer into a school that requires transcripts.
 (Check with your local school district to see what sorts of documentation home educators need to provide.)
 Most school superintendents, and most schools that the student might want to transfer into during the lower grades, will happily accept portfolios of work instead.
 These portfolios are made up of samples of the child’s work, arranged chronologically to demonstrate achievement in different areas.
 They also include information that can’t be tested, such as art talent, engineering projects, or community-service awards.

 In The Well-Trained Mind, we suggest keeping notebooks for the major areas of study; you can select the best work from these notebooks, or simply submit the notebooks themselves whenever you need to document the child’s course of study.